projf/projf-explore/graphics/2d-shapes/README.md

 There is one demo top module that can draw different things.

-To switch between the different demos, change the render instance near line 125 in `top_demo.sv`:
+To switch between the different demos, change the render instance near line 125 in `top_demo`:

 * `render_rects` - many rectangles inside rectangles
 * `render_rects_fill` - overlapping filled rectangles